The CeraVe Moisturizing Cream claims it will provide long lasting skin hydration which won’t clog pores, irritate sensitive skin or feel greasy.

 Remaining ingredients are included for their abilities to emulsify, bind, thicken, preserve and adjust pH levels.

 Purified Water, Glycerin, Ceteareth-20 and Cetearyl Alcohol, Caprylic/Capric Triglyceride, Behentrimonium Methosulfate, Cetearyl Alcohol, Cetyl Alcohol, Ceramide 3, Ceramide 6-II, Ceramide 1, Hyaluronic Acid, Cholesterol, Petrolatum, Dimethicone, Potassium Phosphate, Dipotassium Phosphate, Sodium Lauroyl Lactylate, Disodium EDTA, Phenoxyethanol, Methylparaben, Propylparaben, Phytosphingosine, Carbomer and Xanthan Gum

-The cream comes in a large plastic screw top container.
-There is no spatula included and a large opening which raises risk of contamination.
+The cream comes in a huge plastic screw top container.
+There is no spatula included and a large opening raises risk of degradation.
 Having said that, I went through a whole jar, using my fingers each time and experienced no problem with the product spoiling in any way.
-Furthermore, CeraVe offers a choice, selling the product in the screw top lid (as presented here) and also with a pump action dispenser for those concerned about contamination.
+Furthermore, CeraVe offers a choice, selling the product with the screw top lid (as presented here) and also an alternative with a pump action dispenser for those concerned about contamination.

 Most of the ingredients in this cream are considered safe and effective.
 However, CeraVe regularly uses synthetic parabens to assure product preservation.
 This is the only red flag raised by the CosDNA report.
 For similar reasons, the EWG Skin Deep Cosmetic Database rates it a fair hazard with a score of 4/10, propylparaben, the only concern.